 But most of all, I am eternally grateful to every single designer whose work is featured on the site.
 Thank you for allowing us to show your art and share your process with the rest of the world.
 Without you this project would not be possible.

-Remco Vlaanderen, editor
+Remco Vlaanderen, editor-in-chief

 Want to talk?
 Send me an email at remco at submarine dot nl.